kremalicious/blog/content/articles/2023-09-13-favicon-generation-with-astro/index.md

 Yup, for legacy browsers we actually need a `favicon.ico` at the site's root, hence the reference to `/favicon.ico` in the `head`.

-The most simple way is to generate that ico once in one of the many tools available for it, put in `public/` and be done with it.
+The most simple way is to generate that ico file once in one of the many online or cli tools available for it, put it in `public/` and be done with it.

-But to accomplish this without dealing with another source file and don't worry about icon changes, we can make use of Astro's Static File Endpoints again to generate and deliver this asset under `/favicon.ico` in your final build.
+But to accomplish this without dealing with another source file and don't worry about future favicon changes, we can make use of Astro's [Static File Endpoints](https://docs.astro.build/en/core-concepts/endpoints/) again to generate and deliver this asset under `/favicon.ico` in your final build.

 As `sharp` does not support `ico` output by default, we have to use `sharp-ico`.